 Where does the race for Seat #3 and #4 stand?

-Below, we have published an online poll of our readers that will ask two questions:
+Tomorrow at noon, we will publish an online poll of our readers that will ask two questions:

 If the election for Apopka City Commission Seat #3 was held today, who would you vote for?